 \section{Practical application}

 We now turn to the practical use of our error optimization framework.
 In both our discrete formulations from \cref{sec:Optimization}, the search space is determined by a given collection of sample sets $\SampleSetPixel_{\PixelIndex,\PixelIndexTwo}$ for every pixel $\PixelIndex$, with $\PixelIndexTwo = 1...\ImageCount$ (in the \horizontal setting $\ImageCount = 1$).
-The optimization is then driven by their corresponding estimates $\EstimatedPixel_{\PixelIndex,\PixelIndexTwo}$.
+The optimization is then driven by the corresponding estimates $\EstimatedPixel_{\PixelIndex,\PixelIndexTwo}$.
 We consider two ways to obtain these estimates, leading to different practical trade-offs: (1)~direct evaluation of the samples by rendering a given scene and (2)~using a proxy for the rendering function.
-We show how prior works map to using either of these approaches within our framework, exposing their implicit assumptions.
+We show how prior works correspond to using either approach within our framework, which helps expose their implicit assumptions.